 The purpose of the doping control programme at the PyeongChang Olympic Games was to create a level playing field for athletes free of doping.
 Based on a strong doping control policy, the organisers would cooperate with related organisations to implement a meticulous and effective doping control programme.
 The Korean Government would be working with POCOG, KADA and WADA-certified laboratories and the Seoul doping control centre to support anti-doping activities.
 The doping control programme for the PyeongChang Olympic Games and Paralympic Games would thoroughly comply with the World Anti-Doping Code and was based on IOC and IPC anti-doping rules and international standards and technical documents.
-Two doping control centres would be established, one in the host city, PyeongChang, and the other in Gangneung.
-There would be a total of 19 anti-doping stations.
+Two doping control centres would be a total of 19 anti-doping stations.
 There would also be dedicated spaces for two WADA outreach areas to conduct education and promote anti-doping among athletes and related personnel.